vikwaran03/dsc-capstone-website/index.md

     <img src="figures/ec_structure_selected_genes (1).png" alt="Image 2" width="45%">
 </div>

 3. Graphically, the two most populous clusters in ecDNA and HSR behave significantly differently.
 At the 5% significance level, the only two clusters that were significant in all of the graph properties we looked at were Cluster 1 (outliers) and Cluster 2 (dense core).
 These two clusters behave distrinctly when it comes to HI-C interactions and gene/read counts.

-### GraphSAGE
+### **GraphSAGE**
-Explain...
+Of the four metrics listed in Table 1, accuracy and recall are the key metrics for evaluating classification for our problem.
+Recall is particularly important for our task due to the cancerous properties of ecDNA.
+Recall weights false negatives, which for our problem, means predicting HSR (a benign region) when the region is ecDNA (a cancerous region).
+Failing to diagnose a patient with cancer is far more harmful than diagnosing a non-cancer patient with cancer, the false positive case.
+Fortunately, our GraphSAGE is generating balanced predictions, as seen in the Figure 3 confusion matrix.

+GraphSAGE performed well on both the train and test sets, but there is a notable discrepancy of about 0.1 in each metric between the two sets.
+This is likely due to the small size of our dataset.
+However, strong performance on the train set is a positive indicator that GraphSAGE was able to find patterns in the graph structure and node features differentiating ecDNA and HSR.
+Obtaining more cell samples on the GBM39 cell line can boost the robustness of our graph learning model.
+To further extend research on the classification task, GNNExplainer [4] can be attached to the GraphSAGE model to learn key predictive regions of the graph.
+These subgraphs can be matched to their 3D location, which could uncover key differences in structure between ecDNA and HSR.

 ## References
 [1] **Hamilton, William L., Rex Ying, and Jure Leskovec.** 2018.
 “Inductive Representation Learning on Large Graphs.”
 [Link](https://arxiv.org/abs/1706.02216)

+[2] **Prechelt, Lutz.** 2002.
+“Early stopping-but when?”
+In Neural Networks: Tricks of the trade.
+Springer: 55–69 [Link](https://link.springer.com/chapter/10.1007/3-540-49430-8_3)

-[2] **Wu, Sihan, Kristen M Turner, Nam Nguyen, Ramya Raviram, Marcella Erb, Jennifer Santini, Jens Luebeck, Utkrisht Rajkumar, Yarui Diao, Bin Li et al.** 2019.
+[3] **Wu, Sihan, Kristen M Turner, Nam Nguyen, Ramya Raviram, Marcella Erb, Jennifer Santini, Jens Luebeck, Utkrisht Rajkumar, Yarui Diao, Bin Li et al.** 2019.
 “Circular ecDNA promotes accessible chromatin and high oncogene expression.”
 Nature 575 (7784): 699–703 [Link](https://www.nature.com/articles/s41586-019-1763-5)

+[4] **Ying, Rex, Dylan Bourgeois, Jiaxuan You, Marinka Zitnik, and Jure Leskovec.** 2019.
+“GNNExplainer: Generating Explanations for Graph Neural Networks.”
+[Link](https://arxiv.org/abs/1903.03894)